hdtodd/DNT/v2-Release-Notes.md

 This release adds information about the thermometers observed to the display:

-* Alert and warning status flags for changes in the condition of the remote thermometers
+* Alert and warning status flags for changes in the condition of the remote thermometers are noted by "!"
-* xxx
+* Low-battery warnings are noted by "!!"
+* The "WRst" button on the table resets the warnings.

 This release also streamlines the installation and on-going operation configuration by using environment variables and command-line parameters to configure DNT for the local rtl\_433 MQTT host server.